Larry Kestelman: Telecommunications

 In September 2001, Kestelman established internet service provider Dodo Services with his cousin Michael Slepoy and Russian-born Igor Gilenko.
 He took a 49 percent stake in the company, with Slepoy holding 28 percent and Gilenko 23 percent.
 The business grew rapidly with a focus on simplifying customer billing, including providing fixed-price plans and unlimited downloads.
 However, in 2003 Kestelman and fellow Dodo director Mark Baranov were found to have knowingly engaged in "misleading, deceptive and unconscionable conduct", following an Australian Competition & Consumer Commission (ACCC) investigation into misleading advertising.
 The company was not fined but was ordered to compensate customers and carry out a trade practices compliance programme.

 Dodo claimed revenues of $A80 million by 2005 and received a takeover offer from Telstra which was rejected.
 Dodo was ultimately sold to M2 Group for $A204 million in 2014.

 Other interests

 Kestelman's holding company is the LK Group.
+He offered to purchase 50% of the company Sociabl in 2015, but his offer was declined.
 As of 2017 his interests outside of property included Philippines-based call centre provider Acquire BPO, recruitment agency First Avenue, investment firm Oxygen Ventures, digital content firm Newsmodo, human resources firm Wall Street, customer loyalty provider Infinite Rewards, and software companies eCal, eTaskr and Saisei.
-In 2020, LK Group's private equity arm Queens Lane Capital acquired womenswear retailer PAS Group, which owns the Review, Black Pepper and Yarra Trail brands.
-In 2021 it acquired footwear and fashion retailer Brand Collective, whose brands include Volley, Shoes & Sox, and Shoe Warehouse.
+In 2020, LK Group's private equity arm Queens Lane Capital acquired womenswear retailer PAS Group, which owns the Review, Black Pepper and Yarra Trail.
+In 2021 it acquired footwear and fashion retailer Brand Collective, whose brands include Volley, Shoes & Sox, Shoe Warehouse, Elka Collective, Review Australia and Happy Socks Australia brands.
+In September 2026, Brand Collective acquired Glue Store, The DOM and Running Bare.
 In April 2023, Queens Lane Capital purchased bed and mattress company Snooze from Greenlit Brands.